 Prompt students to consider economic, social, and cultural factors.
 Use the discussion to emphasize that no one type of toilet (squat or pedestal) is better than the other and generally access to "good" sanitation is a matter of income.
-Students should identify income as the major factor that influences whether people have access to safe and effective sanitation.
-Steer the conversation towards this outcome.
-Be looking for any examples of othering and judgement of unfamiliar sanitation practices in the discussion and remind students that there are many ways for safe and effective sanitation to look.

-Toilets look very different across the world depending on many factors including cultural customs, access to water, and access to sewers.
-Income is the major factor that determines whether people have access to safe and effective sanitation.
+Toilets look very different across the world depending on many factors including cultural preferences, income, access to water, and access to sewers.

 The goal of this section is to provide students with factual global information around sanitation to complement the images they explored.
-American students will likely be surprised about what practices are most common globally.